SCROLL TO LEARN ABOUT UPCOMING RFPs, SELECTION PROCESS, SESSION TYPES,

 PROCESS / CRITERIA

 At the Creative Placemaking Leadership Summits, we believe in a diversity of voices from all backgrounds, geographies, sectors, and experience levels.
-Our Planning Committee consists of various leaders in the field from a given region, who help to curate a narrative experience for our summit participants.
+Our working groups consist of various leaders in the field from a given region.
 We believe that participant-centered, hands-on sessions are critical to building the field of creative placemaking.

-Please submit and application to be an instructor or facilitator at any summit below.
-More applications will open up over time, so check back soon!
+Please submit a proposal to be an instructor or facilitator at any summit below.
+More applications will open up over time, so check back soon

 Once submissions are received, they are first reviewed by our Working Group.
 This committee consists of leaders in the field from across the respective region.
 They will read each proposal and score it based on a set of criteria.
 We look for sessions that are…